 Our team at CERN

 Our team at CERN (Geneva, Switzerland) is responsible for the testing of the superconducting magnets.
-In collaboration with the colleagues at CERN, the team constructed a state-of-the-art testing facility, and it is now busy with the testing of the 56 super conducting magnets.
+In collaboration with colleagues at CERN, the team constructed a state-of-the-art testing facility, and it is now busy with the testing of the 56 super conducting magnets.

-Our team in Poland
+Our colleagues in Poland

 The Wrocław University of Science and Technology, Poland, is working on the design, production and future installation of the cryogenic system along the Super-FRS, the so-called Local Cryogenics.

-Our team in Russia
+Our colleagues in Russia

 Russia is a contributing on the production of several components, ranging from radiation-hard magnets, to special vacuum components (among which the diagnostic chambers), to the branch box for local cryogenics, and to detectors (like the Time-of-Flight detectors).
 Most of the people working for the Super-FRS are located in Novosibirsk, at the Budker Institute for Nuclear Physics (BINP).

-Our team in India
+Our colleagues in India

 The Bose Institute; Kolkata, India, is in charge of producing the beam catchers in target area.
 Most probably, India will also produce the power converters for the Super-FRS magnets.

-Our team in Finland and Sweden
+Our colleagues in Finland and Sweden

 Finland and Sweden are working on the realization of several beam diagnostic components, like the MUSICs, SEM grids, GEM TPC, the detector feedthrough.